Monogramm/docker-taiga-front-base/README.md

 *Default value*: `False`

-Activate SSL.
+Indicate SSL is enabled.
 Remember to enable it in the backend too.

 Examples:
 ```yml